Physical Therapy in the Educational Environment

 - Provide treatment, program consultation, and environmental modifications for students with disabilities to improve performance within the educational environment

-What is School-Based Physical Therapy?School-based physical therapy, which requires a medical diagnosis in order to provide treatment, is a support service to the student's educational program.
+What is School-Based Physical Therapy?School-based physical therapy is a support service to the student's educational program.
 School-based physical therapists use therapeutic activities that may improve a student's ability to physically access his educational environment.
 School-based physical therapists assess the following areas:

 - Postural control